IRWGi/IRWGi/README.md

 ---

-## 📌 About Me
+## 📌 About Me:

-- Interested in Healthcare, Artificial Intelligence, Data Science, and Cybersecurity.
+> - Interested in Healthcare, Artificial Intelligence, Data Science, and Cybersecurity.
-- Building with Python, R, Java, C++, C#, SQL, and AWS, with a focus on data-driven and cloud-based solutions.
+> - Building with Python, R, Java, C++, C#, SQL, and AWS, with a focus on data-driven and cloud-based solutions.
-- Exploring Machine Learning, Deep Learning, Neural Networks, Biomedical Data, Predictive Analytics, Secure Software Development, and Cloud Computing.
+> - Exploring Machine Learning, Deep Learning, Neural Networks, Biomedical Data, Predictive Analytics, Secure Software Development, and Cloud Computing.
-- Passionate about transforming data into meaningful insights while connecting innovation, health, technology, and music.
+> - Passionate about transforming data into meaningful insights while connecting innovation, health, technology, and music.

 ---

 ## 🧠 My Focus Areas

-### 📋 Areas of Interest
+### 📋 Areas of Interest:

 > - Artificial Intelligence
 > - Machine Learning